FaisalHammad1999/futureproofwiki/TDD-in-React.md

 This is a walkthrough for adding unit tests to a React project using [Jest](https://jestjs.io/), [Enzyme](https://enzymejs.github.io/enzyme/) and, optionally, [Sinon](https://sinonjs.org/).
-These tools are not specific to React and there are many alternative options. `create-react-app` (CRA) generated projects need less setup but your file structure may not match the one given below (you can change it if you like!)
+These tools are not specific to React (except Enzyme) and there are many alternative options. `create-react-app` (CRA) generated projects need less setup but your file structure may not match the one given below (you can change it if you like!)
 ***
 ### CRA Setup
 **Install Dependencies** \